abishekthomas/Hello-World/README.md

 # Hello World
-A basic html file which is created as part of github learning assgnment.
+A basic html file which is created as part of github learning assignment.

 # List of Files
 1. index.html